microsoft/CosmosDB_Multi-Tenant/README.md

 You can also keep reference data such as Guest info and room type definitions in the same container.

-#### 3.1 Create Cosmos DB Containers with shared throughput at the database level
+#### 3.1 Create Cosmos DB Containers with shared database throughput

 * Access Cosmos DB Service in Azure Portal.
 * Select **Data Explorer** from the left panel.